 “We made the mistake of following a trend that was going to be short-lived,”Hilfiger said.
 “Because any trend is short-lived.
 If you keep the heritage of the brand intact when you do another product, and it appears to be coming from the same mother, then you’re doing the right thing.
 But if it doesn’t conform to the core brand, it is a mistake.”

 “Stimulate progress, but preserve the core,” it says in Collin’s book.
 Hilfiger abandoned the core in order to leverage a pop culture trend, and it backfired on him.
-Today the brand has inched its way back to its original roots and through strong international growth, posted its biggest year ever in 2015.
+The brand has found its way back to its original roots and through strong international growth, posted its biggest year ever in 2015.

 Built To Last is, predominantly, a management and operations manual inspired by visionary companies including Ford, Boring, HP, Marriott, Nordstorn, Sony, Disney and other old, Fortune-500 companies.